Diax170/scroll-flake/README.md

 - 📦 `default` — same as using "scroll-stable"
 - 📦 `scroll-stable` — the latest tagged release of scroll (currently "1.12")
 - 📦 `scroll-git` — the git (master branch) version of scroll, which gets automatically rebased daily

-> [!WARNING]
-> Until I implement proper CI testing, the git package may very occasionally break (e.g. when a new dependency gets added in upstream and I haven't modified the overlay yet).
-If this doesn't get fixed within 1-2 days, you're allowed to yell at me.

 Using them is as simple as adding a normal package: